epimedai/flowers/README.md

 Make sure that the newly created folder is called ```flowers``` (this will happen automatically after running ```restructure.py```) and is placed in the same directory as this guide, i.e. root folder of this repo.
 When this is the case you are ready to go!

 ## Jupyter notebooks
-[Jupyter notebook] is a web application for running and sharing code and documentation in a user friendly and readable format.
+[Jupyter notebook](http://www.jupyter.org) is a web application for running and sharing code and documentation in a user friendly and readable format.
 If you installed jupyter as defined [here](#installing-packages) you are all set up to start using notebooks.
-To start, run jupyter from the terminal:
+To start, run jupyter from the terminal (note: You should be in the folder where guide.ipynb is located, which should be the root folder of this repo):

 ```
 (ml) $ jupyter notebook